CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ruxit-blueprint.md

 * If they are not, please open a support ticket by contacting Ruxit support.

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no Ruxit license costs or additional fees bundled in.

 Ruxit is the first monitoring solution to offer a pure pay-as-you-go pricing model.
 You can get started monitoring for as little as 15 cents an hour—and you only pay for what you use.
 No long-term contract or commitments.
 We also offer a special program for startups.
 Our startup package allows you to monitor up to 10 machines and 2 million user visits per month for up to 12 months.